 You are fine with multitasking

-As a decorator, you will often be called in to be mediator, contractor, marriage counselor and personal consultant – all at the same time.
+As a decorator, you will often be called in to be a mediator, contractor, marriage counselor, and personal consultant – all at the same time.
 You’re going to have to think on your feet about multiple clients and projects (or disasters) at multiple times.
 If the thought of this stresses you out, you will be less than pleased when dealing with this on an ongoing basis.
 Some personality traits are naturally more methodical and do not multitask well.
 (Good news: These folks usually make great architects!)
-If this is you, look to another career choice.
+If this is you, look at another career choice.

 You are a natural born leader